nodebots/johnny-five.io/src/news/keypad-component-class.md

 - [Keypad - MPR121](/examples/keypad-MPR121/)
 - [Keypad - MPR121QR2](/examples/keypad-MPR121QR2/)

 The new `Keypad` class has been in the pipeline for many months as we tried to figure out how to support keypad components that require many pins and synchronous, explicit order write-read-write operations.
-Ultimately the path forward is to develop an "I2C backpack" approach that can be easily reproduced.
+Current support only covers keypad components that interact via ADC or I2C.
+For digital keypads, ie. electro-mechanical, or membrane devices, the path forward is to develop an "I2C backpack" approach that can be easily reproduced.
 This approach is how [Andrew Fisher](https://github.com/ajfisher) added support for [NeoPixels](https://github.com/ajfisher/node-pixel) and an alternative [Ultrasonic Ping](https://gist.github.com/ajfisher/1d57c5f845c376f04fbb) implementation.

 Please report any issues [here](https://github.com/rwaldron/johnny-five/issues).